GAsNA/ft_ping/README.md

 # ft_ping

 The goal of this project is to re-coding the ping command.
-It let me get acquainted with TCP/IP communication between two machines on a network.
+It lets me get acquainted with TCP/IP communication between two machines on a network.

 Compile with ``make``.